The Standing Rock Sioux Tribe’s Litigation on the Dakota Access Pipeline

 “Earthjustice is honored to represent the Standing Rock Sioux Tribe in court as it seeks to protect its people’s sacred lands and water from the Dakota Access pipeline,” said Trip Van Noppen, president of Earthjustice, also in response to President Obama's Nov.
 1 remarks.
 “We also want to reiterate the Chairman’s call for a full environmental impact statement.
 No such careful review has occurred to date.
 Considering all that’s at stake, that’s simply unacceptable.”
 Read Earthjustice's full statement.

 An independent expert hired by the Standing Rock Sioux Tribe (Richard Kuprewicz of Accufacts, Inc., a consulting firm that advises government agencies and industry about pipelines) finds that the government’s environmental assessment of the Dakota Access pipeline’s environmental impact was inadequate.
 In light of Kuprewicz’s report and the deficiencies contained in the environmental assessment, Tribe Chairman Archambault II asked for the government to reconsider its early decisions and disallow the easement for the pipeline crossing.
 Read the letter to Assistant Secretary Jo-Ellen Darcy.
 Read the Accufacts report.
+Read the news release.

 The Department of Justice announces in federal court that it will be announcing the next steps on a 'path forward' for the Dakota Access Pipeline crossing at Lake Oahe.
 Read the Tribe's statement.